 1. It allows for easier market penetration

 Penetrating into a foreign market is no mean feat.
-You will come across so many barriers on the way, one of them being cultural and communication.
+You will come across so many barriers on the way, one of them being cultural differences and communication.
 When you align your business with the local culture, you are able to bypass this hurdle much more easily.
-The local consumers view you in a positive way and are more likely to accept your brand.
+The local consumers view you positively and are more likely to accept your brand.
 You are able to quickly gain traction and find your positioning in the local market.

 2. It can save your brand image